Sapinuwa: Late Bronze

-These finds date to the end of the Middle Hittite period; this was the time of Tudhaliya II (also known as Tudhaliya III according to some scholars).
+These finds date to the end of the Middle Hittite period; this was the time of Tudhaliya III (sometimes designated as Tudhaliya II).

-This Tudhaliya II also had a Hurrian name Tasmi-Sarri, in common with many other Hittite kings of that time, who also had Hurrian names.
+This Tudhaliya III also had a Hurrian name Tasmi-Sarri, in common with many other Hittite kings of that time, who also had Hurrian names.
 His queen was Tadu-Heba, which is also a Hurrian name.
 Their wedding ceremony is mentioned in many tablets from Sapinuwa, as well as from Hattusa.

-Sapinuwa is where Tudhaliya II resided for much of his reign, and many cuneiform tablets mentioning him were found, including international treaties.
+Sapinuwa is where Tudhaliya III resided for much of his reign, and many cuneiform tablets mentioning him were found, including international treaties.

-This was the time known in literature as ‘concentric invasions’, when the Hittite state was besieged by many enemies on all sides.
+This was the time known in literature as 'concentric invasions', when the Hittite state was besieged by many enemies on all sides.

 At that time, the Kaskans repeatedly invaded Hittite territory.
 They also probably sacked the capital Hattusa, after which the court moved to Sapinuwa.
 A destruction of the capital, however, is neither archaeologically proven nor mentioned in contemporary reports.

 Nevertheless, Sapinuwa was burned down, after which the court moved to Samuha.
 Other Hittite cities in the area, such as Tapikka and Sarissa, also suffered destruction at this time.

 It is at this time of Hittite weakness that Arzawa in western Anatolia rose to international prominence reflected in the Amarna letters of Amenhotep III.
 These letters used Hittite language.

-Suppiluliuma I was the son of Tudhaliya II, and both of them spent much time fighting the Kaskans, as well as the Hayasans and Arzawa.
+Suppiluliuma I was the son of Tudhaliya III, and both of them spent much time fighting the Kaskans, as well as the Hayasans and Arzawa.